openmpf/openmpf.github.io/docs/docs/Object-Storage-Guide.md

 OpenMPF supports a custom NGINX object storage server solution.
 If you're interested, please contact us.
 We can make the server-side code available upon request.

 For those who choose to run their own custom NGINX object storage server, please configure OpenMPF by setting the `http.object.storage.type` to `CUSTOM_NGINX`.
-Also, set the `http.object.storage.service_uri` as appropriate.
+The following system properties are unique to the custom NGINX object storage solution:

+- `http.object.storage.service_uri`
+    - The URI to the custom NGINX object storage server.
+For example:  `https://somehost:123543/somepath`.
+    - You must provide a valid value.
+- `http.object.storage.upload.thread.count`
+    - The number of threads used to upload objects to the storage server.
+    - In general, the default value is sufficient.
+- `http.object.storage.upload.segment.size`
+    - The chunk size, in bytes, that is used to upload objects to the storage server.
+    - In general, the default value is sufficient.

 The NGINX object storage server will determine the sha256 hash for the file once it's been uploaded.
-It then uses that hash to name of file and returns the file URI to OpenMPF.
+It then uses that hash to name the file and returns the file URI to OpenMPF.

 # Ceph HTTP Object Storage